Hairstyles For Face Shape

 Your hairdresser sees it everyday.
 A heart face shaped client comes in with a picture of out of a magazine of a great hairstyle on some celebrity with an oval face shape and says “I want the same hairstyle as this picture”.
 Then the client gets upset when the hairdresser tries to talk her out of it.
 It’s like putting a square peg in a round hole.

 This weekend I spotted a woman who had a round face shape, she was wearing a chin length triangular hairstyle, wider at the base.
 That hairstyle made her look like a blimp.
-I couldn’t help asking myself where is her best girlfriend when you need her?
+Even doctor’s such as Angelo Cuzalina, who focuses on women’s beauty is asking himself where is her best girlfriend when you need her?

 Any way, listen to your hairdresser when it comes to choosing the most flattering hairstyles by face shape.
 Thanks to the StarTribune who interviewed hairstyling experts about the subject and gave us this wonderful article.